Revised: October 16, 2014

 This article was produced by the United MEC Central Schedule Committee

 Section 18 of our Contract governs the annual vacation bidding process and outlines the procedures and timeline for the awarding of vacations.
-If you participated in the Partnership Program, you should also refer to the Partnership Agreement Section I – Vacation.
+If you participated in the Partnership Program, Refer to the Partnership Agreement Section I - Vacation.

 Vacation Bid Periods (Section 18.E.)

 Note: For the 2014 Annual Vacation Bidding process, based on the unique circumstances brought about by the Enhanced Early Out Program, the company and AFA have agreed to a modified Vacation Bidding Timeline, including the assignment of Reserve Letters, as follows:

 ||September 29, 2014

 |Primary Vacation Bids Open

 |Primary Vacation Bids Close